AutodidactHobo/AIQL-CriticalFork/README.md

 ## 3. **How AIQL Solves These Problems**

 AIQL is more than just a tool—it’s a paradigm shift in how we interact with AI.
 By introducing structure and consistency, AIQL directly addresses the challenges users face when working with AI systems.
+Recent research[2] indicates that overly structured queries negatively impacts the performance of the query.
+However, there is little or no research on how much structure is too much, and what makes a good structure.

-Let’s dive deeper into the key advantages:
+Let’s dive deeper into the key advantages of AIQL:

 ### **1. Clarity and Precision**